ROPIMASI/line_word_character_space_dictionary_counting/README.md

 # line_word_character_space_dictionary_counting

-This project is a python application, for the command line in the terminal.
+### This project is a python application, for the command line in the terminal.
 It runs ...

-The "line_word_character_space_dictionary_counting.py" is a project sample, which I am making as a demonstration of some of my abilities.
-It is found also on my web-portfolio:
+### The **_"line_word_character_space_dictionary_counting.py"_** is a project sample, which I am making as a demonstration of some of my abilities.
+It is found also on my web-portfolio: https://ropimasi.wixsite.com/portfolio .

+CONTENT: A PERSONAL MINI-PPROJECT.
+THEME: TEXT FILE DETAILER.
+PROJECT NAME: **line_word_character_space_dictionary_counting**.
+FILE NAME: **line_word_character_space_dictionary_counting.py_** / **_lwcsdconting_** / **_text_file_detailer_**  .
+PROJ-VERSION: 0.1.
+AUTHOR: RONALDO PI MA SI.
+DATE: 2019-FEB.
+LANGUAGE: PYTHON.
+LANG-VERSION: 3.
+PLATAFORM: Microsoft Windows7, PYTHON 3.7 INTERPRETER, VISUAL STUDIO CODE.

+IMPORTANT NOTE / DISCLAIMER:
+This is a project made exclusively for study purposes.
+Nobody has obliga- tions, either responsibility on it or its effects.
+There is no guarantee it will work correctly.
+SEE ITS [`LICENSE`](https://github.com/ROPIMASI/line_word_character_space_dictionary_counting/blob/master/LICENSE) FILE IN THIS REPOSITORY.